2008-09: Dennis Robertson scored 1 goal with 12 assists while accumulating 68 PMs in 59 games (including playoffs) for the BCHL’s Langley Chiefs.

 2011-12: Robertson was the leader amongst Brown University defensemen in both points and penalty minutes in his sophomore season.
 He scored 2 goals and had 14 assists, one less than senior forward Jack MacLellan (NSH), the Bears’ leading scorer.
 Robertson had 72 penalty minutes in 32 games and was minus-17 on a team that was 9-18-3 and finished last in the 12-team ECAC Hockey League.

-The go-to defenseman at Brown, Robertson logs heavy minutes in all situations.
+The go-to defenseman at Brown during his college career Robertson logged heavy minutes in all situations.
 He has a big, hard shot, which makes him a threat offensively, particularly on the power play and is sound in his own end of the ice.
 He’s beginning to add more snarl to his game which is making him a more valuable defenseman.